LeqiXu/JointPRS/README.md

 Based on whether tuning data is available, JointPRS has two implementations:
 - **JointPRS-auto** (no tuning data):
-  Computes the “auto” version of JointPRS directly from the training data.
+  Computes the “auto” version of JointPRS directly from GWAS summary statistics.
 - **JointPRS** (with tuning data):
   Computes both the “meta” and “tune” versions, and then uses a data-adaptive approach to pick the optimal JointPRS.